Master of Science in Electrical and Computer Engineering Degree Requirements

 • The total number of combined hours of independent study and thesis research shall not exceed 9 hours.

-• The remaining 12 credit hours can be ECEN courses or technical courses in science, mathematics or engineering.
-All of these should be at the 5000-level or above.
+• The remaining 12 credit hours can be ECEN courses or technical courses in science, mathematics, or engineering.
+Generally these should be at the 5000-level or above.

-• A maximum of 6 of these credit hours may be at the 4000-level unless the course is ECEN, CYBR, ATLS, or EMEN.
+• A maximum of 6 of these credit hours may be at the 4000-level unless the course is ECEN, a nontechnical course, or a course cross-listed with an ECEN course.

 • Additionally, these 12 credits can include:

-• A single non-technical course such as EMEN or CYBR (no TLEN courses are permitted).
+• A single non-technical course such as EMEN or CYBR (check with your advisor to verify a course is non-technical).

 • A maximum of two technical CYBR courses are permitted.

-If you are unsure if your course meets technical requirements, contact your academic advisor.
-Generally, a ‘technical’ courses is one with technical undergraduate or graduate pre-reqs, and is not policy focused, but is math/engineering problem-solving focused.
+• If you are unsure if your course meets technical requirements, contact your advisor.
+Generally, a ‘technical’ courses is one with technical undergraduate or graduate pre-reqs, and is not policy focused, but is math/ engineering problem-solving focused.

 Thesis

-The master's thesis will be written under the supervision of a graduate faculty advisor in the department, and must conform to the format specifications as set forth by the Graduate School.
-A thesis is not required, and students are responsible for identifying a faculty member they would like to complete a thesis with and receiving approval to being a project.
-Pleae note the thesis generally does not begin until the 3rd semseter of the program.
+The master's thesis will be written under the supervision of a graduate faculty advisor in the department, and must conform to the format specifications as set forth by the Graduate School

 Thesis Defense